unfoldingWord/uW-Tools-Collab/UW_TRANSLATION_RESOURCES_GUIDE.md

 #### **Word Alignment Data**

-**What it contains**: Precise connections showing exactly which words in the gateway language translate which words in Hebrew/Greek.
+**What it contains**: Precise connections showing exactly which words in the Strategic Language translate which words in Hebrew/Aramaic/Greek.

-**Purpose**: Creates a bridge between the original languages and gateway language translations at the individual word level.
+**Purpose**: Creates a bridge between the original languages and Strategic Language translations at the individual word level.

 **Why translators need it**: Enables translation tools to show exactly which Hebrew or Greek word a translator is working on, and to highlight relevant notes and definitions for that specific word.

 ### Supporting Resources

-The supporting resources provide contextual guidance, definitions, methodology, and quality assurance tools that work together with the core translation texts.
+These supporting resources provide contextual guidance, definitions, methodology, and quality assurance tools that work together with the core translation texts.
 These resources follow standardized formats and linking mechanisms to enable precise integration with translation applications.

-#### **Translation Notes (TN)**
+#### **Translation Notes (tN)**

 **What they contain**: Verse-by-verse explanations for difficult, ambiguous, or culturally complex passages throughout the Bible that require special attention for accurate translation.

 **Purpose**: Provide specific guidance for translating challenging passages, including alternative translation options, cultural background, theological clarifications, and explanations of figures of speech or grammatical constructions.

-**Why translators need them**: Many passages in Scripture require specialized knowledge about language, culture, or context to translate accurately - these notes provide that expertise in a practical format that can be adapted for different gateway languages.
+**Why translators need them**: Many passages in Scripture require specialized knowledge about language, culture, or context to translate accurately.
+These notes provide that expertise in a practical format that can be adapted for different Strategic Languages.

-**Example**: For a metaphor like "God is my rock," a note would explain that this refers to God as a source of protection and stability, not a literal stone.
+**Example**: For a metaphor such as "God is my rock," a note would explain that this refers to God as a source of protection and stability, not a literal stone.

-#### **Translation Words (TW)**
+#### **Translation Words (tW)**

-**What they contain**: Comprehensive definitions and explanations of key biblical, theological, and cultural terms that appear throughout Scripture, focusing on how these words are used in the Bible rather than modern dictionary definitions.
+**What they contain**: Comprehensive definitions and explanations of key biblical, theological, and cultural terms that appear throughout Scripture, focusing on how these words are used in the Bible rather than providing modern dictionary definitions.

 **Purpose**: Ensure translators understand important biblical concepts consistently across the entire Bible, providing biblical context for terms that may not be used in everyday life or may have different meanings in modern usage.

-**Why translators need them**: Many biblical terms like "covenant," "righteousness," or "Sabbath" carry specific biblical meanings that differ from modern usage and must be translated consistently throughout Scripture to preserve the integrity of biblical concepts.
+**Why translators need them**: Many biblical terms such as "covenant," "righteousness," or "Sabbath" carry specific biblical meanings that differ from modern usage and must be translated consistently throughout Scripture to preserve the integrity of biblical concepts.

-**Example**: The entry for "covenant" would explain the biblical concept of formal agreements between God and people, with examples from throughout Scripture.
+**Example**: The entry for "covenant" explains the biblical concept of formal agreements between God and people, with examples from throughout Scripture.

-#### **Translation Words Links (TWL)**
+#### **Translation Words Links (tWL)**

 **What they contain**: Connections showing exactly which occurrences of original language words should be linked to Translation Words definitions.